 FOR THE SPICY MANGO SALSA (3 cup)

-3 large ripe mangos, peeled and cut into ¼ inch dice
+- 3 mangoes, ripe, peeled and cut into ¼ inch dice

 SPICY MANGO SALSA

-Meanwhile, heat to high heat a non-stick skillet.
-Once the skillet is hot, rub some olive oil over the yellowfin tuna and place the oiled side down into the pan.
-Sear on high 1 ½ to 2 minutes per side.
+- Meanwhile, heat to high heat a non-stick skillet.
+Once the skillet is hot, rub some olive oil over the yellowfin tuna and place the oiled side into the pan.
+Sear on high for 1 ½ to 2 minutes per side.

-Remove from the skillet when done, they should be pink in the middle, sprinkle more olive oil over it, and gentle squeeze lemon over each tuna.
+- Remove from the skillet when done: they should be pink in the middle, sprinkle more olive oil over it, and gently squeeze lemon over each tuna.